openshift/training/02-Installation-and-Scheduler.md

     systemctl restart openshift-master

 ## Make Master Schedulable
-We can use the `oc edit` command to make the master schedulable (allow it to receive workloads).
-Be sure to change the name of the node to match your
-environment:

-    oc edit node ose3-master.example.com

-You will see a bunch of YAML come up in your default editor.
-Make sure that you **delete** the following line:

-      unschedulable: true

-Make sure that you do not change any indentation/spacing on any of the other lines.
-Save and exit your editor, and then run the following:
+A single command can be used to make the master node schedulable:

+    oadm manage-node ose3-master.example.com --schedulable=true

+Then, run the following:

     oc get node